fathiajeylani/Clustering-of-Obesity-Levels/README.md

 - use of alcohol
 - transportion mode

-The variables mentioned will be used to cluster each row into the following categories for the target variable
+The variables mentioned will be used to clasify each data point into the following categories for the target variable

 - Insufficient Weight
 - Underweight